Capoeira- The Most Controversial Martial Art

 - Frente: It is a front kick to the head but unlike other martial arts, the waist is not rotated in here or target is not hit with ankle or shin but the inner part of your foot which you used to hit a football.

 - Negativa: The dodging along with sweeping the legs of your opponent to ground him or her.

-Today, Capoeira is one of the major attraction in Brazil.
+Today, it is one of the major attractions in Brazil.
 It is practiced in many parts of the world.
 Though it is not as much popular as other martial arts such as Taekwondo, Judo, and Boxing; but it is spreading a lot day by day.